sbelur/oauthapi-sdk-basic/README.md

 <h2>PURPOSE:</h2>
 To provide a scala client API for Api provided by Apigee with Source feature.
+This project provides the APIs to invoke the resources:
+1. Application
+2. Application User
+3. Application Provider Configuration

+<h3>NOTE:</h3>
+To make the actual provider request, user is advised to refer to my other project
+- wadl2code which provides a specific interfaces for each provider.
+The Invocation in this project is a generic one.

 <h3>Note:</h3>
 The classes in util folder provide an illustration of how the resources can be invoked.